Hours of Operation: Monday – Friday 8am to 5pm

 The Substance Abuse Ticket Appeals Committee may make one of the following decisions:

 If the committee has difficulty in deciding the appeal outcome, the Chair will make the final determination.
 The Substance Abuse Ticket Appeal Committee meets on the last Friday of each month.
 All appeals received at least 1 business day prior that meeting will be reviewed.
 The committee will communicate its decision in writing within 5 business days.
 The decision made by the Substance Abuse Appeal Committee is considered final.

 If you have been charged with a bicycle safety violation you have the option of attending a bicycle safety seminar.
 Persons attending a seminar will have their fine reduced by half if they pass the test.
 If you sign up to attend a seminar, but fail to attend, the original fine will be doubled.
 You can attend only one seminar while at CSU, for violations cited on one notice.

-Beginning Monday, September 24th, 2018 the CSU Police Department will no longer be offering a fingerprinting service.
-Colorado is implementing the Colorado Applicant Background Services (CABS) program and has provided the following two websites for fingerprint resources:
+Effective September 24th, 2018, the CSU Police Department will no longer be offering a fingerprinting service.
+Colorado is implementing the Colorado Applicant Background Services (CABS) program in response to Senate Bill 17-189 and has provided the following two websites for fingerprinting resources: